elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 Note that while boolean operators such as `and`, `or`, `not` are allowed in guards, the more general and short-circuiting operators `&&`, `||` and `!` are not.

-Keep in mind errors in guards do not leak but simply make the guard fail:
+Keep in mind errors in guards do not leak but instead make the guard fail:

 ```iex
 iex> hd(1)